 His flight comes as the Air Force celebrates its 70th year.

-About Seven Months Ago by Entertainment News Editor
+About One Year Ago by Entertainment News Editor

 NEW YORK (AP) — CBS says it's bringing back 18 of its current series for the 2017-2018 season.

 Announced Thursday, those pickups include six comedies, nine dramas, the reality series "Survivor," and newsmagazines "60 Minutes" and "48 Hours."